-Day 16, March 31: Pele La to Dochu La
+Day 16, November 22: Phobjikha Valley and Pele La Pass

-We'll spend much of the morning birding around the Pele La and enjoying the incredible scenery and magnificent blooms of rhododendrons.
-Be on the lookout for the Great and Brown Parrotbill, Satyr Tragopan, Himalayan Monal, Collared Grosbeak, and Darjeeling Woodpeckers.
+Today we will rise early to bird at Pele La pass (11,286 ft), departing in the dark for the 30 minute drive to the pass.
+Pele La's old backroad, contouring along the steep slopes through towering fir trees with panoramic views of the Himalaya, is a great place to look for Himalayan Monal and other high elevation species.
+We'll spend much of the morning birding around the Pele La and enjoying the incredible scenery and great birding.
+Be on the lookout for the Great and Brown Parrotbill, Himalayan Monal, Collared Grosbeak, and Darjeeling Woodpeckers.